libcpr/docs/introduction.md

 ## Design

 C++ Requests is designed to be as simple and pleasant to use as possible.
-HTTP method invokations through the primary API are short-lived and stateless -- this library firmly believes that [Resource Acquisition Is Initialization](https://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization).
+HTTP method invocations through the primary API are short-lived and stateless -- this library firmly believes that [Resource Acquisition Is Initialization](https://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization).
 Cleanup is as easy and intuitive as letting an object fall out of scope.
 You won't find any `init()` or `close()` methods here, and proper use of this library requires neither `delete` nor `free`.

 In cpr, options are actually _options_ so if you don't set them they'll default to sensible values.
 This is facilitated by the keyword args-like interface: